 Throw some shade!

-As dogs can easily overheat ensuring they have plenty of shady spots will enable them to cool down and relax.
+In any dog friendly garden designs, you want to include plenty of shade as your pooch can easily overheat.
+So, ensuring they have plenty of shady spots will enable them to cool down and relax.
 While there’s a number of ways to create shade, here’s our favourite.

 Planter Umbrella Stand